 It all started when…

 Going with OURgrain is a concept and a business started by a group of ambitious Johnson & Wales University students studying Culinary Nutrition & Food Science.
 The concept was presented initially at the Research Chefs Association (RCA) National 2017 Stir-it-Up Conference.
 During the conference, the team competed in the inaugural "Evolution of Food Waste Competition."
-The competition dictated a need to identify an industry waste byproduct, and then transform it into marketable food products.
-Each team prepared a written proposal to submit to the Research Chefs Association.
-The top three student groups were selected as finalists and prepared a 10-minute presentation followed by a Q&A, as well as a product tasting at the competition site.
-After heavy consideration, the group decided to use Brewers' Spent Grain (BSG).
+The competition dictated a need to identify an industry waste byproduct, and then transform it into a marketable food product.

-At the end of that school year the team reconvened, with a few extra heads.
-We somehow had to discern a way to turn a poster and 10-minute presentation into a real-life business, dedicated to sustainability and delicious, healthful products.
+Soon after, the team reconvened with a few extra heads, and somehow discerned a way to turn a poster and 10-minute presentation into a real-life business, dedicated to sustainability and delicious, healthful products.

 against the other grain

-What makes going with our grain a unique company is our ability to successfully and creatively use spent grain as an ingredient.
-As trained chefs, we are able to transform a nutritious, protein and fiber-packed energy source into a delicious staple that is useful in hundreds of recipes.
+Going with our grain is a unique company due to the ability to successfully and creatively use spent grain as an ingredient.
+OURgrain transforms a nutritious, protein and fiber-packed energy source into a delicious staple that is useful in hundreds of recipes.